-La Vie en Rose offers a heated salt water swimming pool with splash area, basketball pitch, volleyball, table tennis, pool table, pétanque, swing ball, football, slide & swings.
+La Vie en Rose offers a fully fenced heated salt water swimming pool with splash area, basketball pitch, volleyball, table tennis, pool table, pétanque, swing ball, football, slide & swings.
 Alternatively choose your own rhythm and have a lazy day in the shade on your private hammock whilst the kids explore the surrounding woodland.
 At night sit and marvel at the wonderful skyline and the myriad of stars.

 Great opportunities for walking, cycling, Horseriding, Rafting, Canoeing, hiking, paragliding, fishing and climbing or dive back into nature and go wild swimming in the Pyrenean lakes (we are only thirty-five minutes from the foothills of the Pyrenees), as featured in the amazing book “Wild Swimming France” by Daniel Start